 We visited the Coopers Creek crossing, and took photos of the weir.
 Amazing to think the water was four metres over the crossing last time the Outback Spirit bus was her.
 Plus the peak flood was 11.1 metres.

 I wandered up to Innamincka Homestay with John and Maxine at 4:30 when they moved there.
 I was there for more photos, since our previous ones dated back to 2001.
-This is especially the case now Geoff if interested in selling the place, and retiring.
+This is especially the case now Geoff is interested in selling the place, and retiring.
 Geoff had some amazing aerial and ground photos of the floods earlier in the year.
 A lot of the photos were floods caused by local rain, not floodwaters from Queensland.

 Bar seemed a good idea when I returned, chilled from the walk in the cold wind.